odrevet/music-box-tune-tracker/readme.md

   --fprbis FPRBIS       name of fpr file for second track --scad SCAD           name of scad file to output --thickness THICKNESS
                         thickness in mm, must be 3 or 5.
-Default to 3 if one side or 5 if two side
+Defaults to 3 if one side or 5 if two sides
 ```

 the scad file can be use with [OpenScad](https://www.openscad.org) to create a .stl file to 3D print the record.